QutEcoacoustics/interaction-experiments/content/experiments/fcs/explore_questions.md

 </div>
 <div class = "form-group">
 <label for = "qual3_learn">
-3. What did you discover or learn about the soundscape? </label>
+3. What did you discover or learn about the recording? </label>
 <textarea name ="qual3_learn" class="form-control"></textarea>
 </div>